nepenth/knowledge-base/README.md

 ### Monitoring Tools <a name="monitoring-tools"></a>
-"Monitoring Tools - A collection of self-hosted solutions for real-time system performance tracking and issue detection."
-(159 chars)
+A collection of 2 items across 1 subcategories.
 *Subcategories: Self Hosted Monitoring*
 *Items: 2*